Weighing gas-rich starless halos: Dark matter parameter inference based on gas distributions: Results

 In contrast, the gas density profiles in the right panel exhibit large diversity.
 Systems for which the halo mass is overestimated (red lines) display gas densities systematically higher than the sample average at all radii, while systems with underestimated masses (blue lines) are systematically underdense.
 The solid black line indicates the theoretical profile predicted by the~\citetalias{Benitez-Llambay2017} model for a halo with the median mass and concentration of this subsample.
 The model prediction lies perfectly in the middle of the distribution, confirming that it accurately captures the behavior of an average RELHIC.

 A clue to the origin of this diversity lies in the asymptotic behavior of the gas profiles at large radii ($r \gtrsim 100$ kpc).
 The ``red'' profiles in the right panel of Figure~\ref{fig:Environment} do not converge to the expected~\citetalias{Benitez-Llambay2017} density (indicated by the red horizontal dashed line); instead, they flatten at significantly higher values.
-This suggests that these specific systems reside in locally overdense environments.
+This suggests that these specific systems reside in locally overdense environments compared to the ones expected by the \citetalias{Benitez-Llambay2017} model.
 Conversely, the ``blue'' profiles drop below the model prediction in the outskirts, signaling an underdense local environment.

 To visually verify this hypothesis, Figure~\ref{fig:Slice} presents a projected slice of the gas density field from our simulation, overlaid with the positions of the RELHICs.
 Systems are coloured by the logarithmic deviation in the recovered halo mass, following the same scheme as previous figures.
 A clear spatial segregation is evident: RELHICs for which the halo mass is overestimated (red symbols) are preferentially located in or near high-density structures, indicated by the bright yellow regions.
 Conversely, systems with underestimated halo masses (blue symbols) are typically found in underdense regions, shown in dark blue.
 This visualization suggests that the local environment modulates the gas properties of individual RELHICs.
+A similar environmental dependence was also reported by \citet{Lee2024} (see their Figure 6).
+They found that starless halos residing $\sim 300-500 \, \mathrm{kpc}$ from the nearest filaments experience an environment approximately $10$ times denser than the mean baryonic density of the Universe, whereas those located much further away ($\sim 30-50 \, \mathrm{Mpc}$) inhabit environments with densities roughly $0.1$ times the cosmic mean.